The Agency Guide to Writing Client Case Studies (With Examples)

 Real Client Case Study Examples

 Looking to find a bit of inspiration too?
 Sometimes the best way to learn is to follow a great example.
-See how some of these marketers have taken their success stories and crafted compelling case studies for their clients.
+See how some of these marketers have taken a customer’s success story and crafted compelling content with tangible data points for their clients.
+These examples highlight the experiences of a satisfied customer.

-Bounteous writes SEO and Analytics case studies that never fail to impress.
-They have an overview section that gives a great overview of the goals, approach, and results.
+Bounteous has an overview section that gives a great overview of the goals, approach, and results.

 KlientBoost includes marketing case studies on their website that are short and to the point.
-The one-page case studies focus on results that are delivered to the clients.
+The one-page piece of content focuses on results that are delivered to the clients.
 You can find an example case study here.

-AgencyAnalytics provides another example of various case studies, each of which includes details about the client, the challenge they were facing, the solution they used, and the ultimate result.
+AgencyAnalytics provides another example that includes details about the client, the challenge they were facing, the best solution they used, and the ultimate result.
 You can read find our case studies here.

 The Takeaway